Welcome to ADHV

 WHO WE ARE

-We support Diversity Creating Accessibility by providing inclusive opportunities in the creation of adaptive devices that enhance the quality of life for people with physical limitations.
-These devices are custom constructed using tri-wall corrugated cardboard, PVC pipe, PVC board, and wood.
+We support Diversity Creating Accessibility by providing inclusive opportunities in the creation of adaptive devices that enhance the quality of life for all people.
+These devices are custom constructed using (among others) tri-wall corrugated cardboard, textiles, and wood.
 They have proven to be durable and comparable to all factory-built devices.
-The production process is structured to involve occupationally disadvantaged individuals, so that their strengths are purposefully and economically integrated.
+The production process is structured to involve individuals of diverse backgrounds so that their strengths are purposefully integrated.
 This circle of contribution supports those with occupational challenges, those with physical limitations, and the entire community in which they live and function.

-We built our shop with an extremely limited investment, securing and repairing the necessary work components from second-hand and recycled materials.
-We have developed a workforce of enthusiastic and capable young adults with development challenges.
-For many, this process has provided an occupational breakthrough.
+We built our shop with an extremely limited investment, securing and repairing the necessary work components from donated, second-hand, and recycled materials.

 ADHV is now a registered 501(c)(3) organization under the name "Adaptive Design HV, INC," enabling us to receive donations and grants.